-Nevertheless this occupation trial of the Malheur National Wildlife Refuge is really the trial of the century.
-It is the political trial that isn’t supposed to be a political trial.
-It is purported to be a criminal trial… but all of the underlying issues which led to the occupation of the Refuge are all political and they all began back in 1976 when Congress rewrote 200 years of American history and precedent by passing the Federal Land Policy Management Act.
+Nevertheless the Ocupation Trial of the Malheur National Wildlife Refuge is really the trial of the century.
+It is a political trial that isn’t supposed to be a political trial.
+It is supposed to be a criminal trial, but all of the underlying issues which led to the occupation of the Refuge… they are all political in nature and they all began back in 1976 when Congress passed the Federal Land Policy Management Act and rewrote 200 years of American history and precedent..
 This changed the way that Congress administers public land.
-It’s policy went from maintaining a temporary, custodial type of stewardship to a permanent confiscation of all public land as a result of this law.
+The policy went from maintaining a temporary, custodial stewardship over the land until it could be disposed of to a permanent confiscation of all public land in the United States as a result of this one law.

-The occupation of over seven hundred million acres of land in twelve Western States will not be discussed in court during the trial.
-This is the real occupation, not the one that occurred at the Malheur National Wildlife Refuge… The amount of land occupied by the Federal Government is an area bigger than the size of most countries..
-Only eight countries in the whole world are bigger than the amount of land owned and controlled by two agencies of the Federal government… the Bureau of Land Management and the United States Forest Service.
-The government’s occupation of this land in twelve Western States is completely unconstitutional, notwithstanding what the Federal Land Policy Management Act of 1976 says.
+The occupation of over seven hundred million acres of land in twelve Western States will not be discussed in the courtroom during the trial.
+That is the real occupation, not the one that occurred at the Malheur National Wildlife Refuge in Oregon… The amount of land occupied by the Federal Government consists of an area bigger than the size of most countries..
+Only eight countries in the whole world are larger in size than the amount of land owned and controlled by two agencies of the Federal government, the Bureau of Land Management and the United States Forest Service.
+The federal government’s occupation of State land is completely unconstitutional, notwithstanding what the Federal Land Policy Management Act of 1976 says.

-The seven defendants in this trial are accused of conspiracy to impede federal officers by threats and intimidation.
+The seven defendants in this trial are accused of a conspiracy to impede federal officers from doing their job through the use of threats and intimidation.
 The defendants are: Ammon Bundy, Ryan Bundy, Shawna Cox, Kenneth Medenbach, Jeff Banta, Neil Wampler and David Fry.
-There are seven other defendants who are awaiting trials at a later date sometime in mid February and there are eleven defendants who have plead guilty in order to avoid harsher punishments which is just the same thing as saying that the Justice Department extracted an admission of guilt from them while under duress.
-Those guilty pleas are not necessarily the truth, but they were offered in order to avoid stiffer penalties, but who cares about the truth anyway in a court of law?
+There are seven other defendants who are also waiting trials on the same charges and they will be tried separately at a later date.
+Eleven other defendants have plead guilty in order to avoid harsh punishments which is just another way of saying that the Justice Department extracted a plea of guilty from them while they were under duress.
+Those guilty pleas were not freely given therefore they are not an admission of guilt.
+They were only offered in order to avoid stiffer penalties, but who cares about the truth anyway in a court of law?
 Certainly not the government…They just want to win.

-All of the video evidence submitted by defense attorneys is highly managed right down to the very last nano second so jurors will not be allowed to get too comfortable with the soft going, easy nature of the man who is at the center of this trial.. the mild mannered, gentle Ammon Bundy, and his amazing brother, Ryan.
-These are modern American heroes who have been locked up by the government without bail ever since their arrest in January of 2016 for organizing and participating in a protest designed to get Congress to re-examine the issue of America’s public lands.
-The protest was arranged only after all avenues for a redress of grievances had been exhausted as Ammon Bundy testified in court many times.
+All of the video evidence submitted by defense attorneys is scrutinized right down to the last nano second and most of it is tossed out by the judge so jurors will not be allowed to see it or get comfortable with the soft going, gentle nature of the man who is at the center of this trial..
+Ammon Bundy, and his older brother, Ryan.
+These two men are modern American heroes who have been locked up by the government without bail since their arrest in January of 2016 for organizing and participating in a protest designed to cast light on the federal governments unconstitutional occupation of State land.
+The protest only began after all other avenues for a redress of grievances had been exhausted, Ammon Bundy testified in court.

-The Constitution allows Congress to manage our public lands only for a certain period of time until they are ultimately disposed of, but Congress has decided not to dispose of them as required… certainly not in a timely manner.
-This has been the position of Congress since 1976.
-That is the problem.
-Congress wants to hold on to these lands forever instead of disposing of them as required by the Constitution.
+The Constitution only allows Congress to manage public lands for a limited period of time until they are ultimately disposed of, but Congress has decided not to dispose of any more public land.
+That has been the position of Congress ever since 1976 when the Federal Land Policy Management Act was passed.
+The problem is that Congress wants to hold on to these lands forever instead of disposing of them as required in the Constitution.

-In order to eliminate a lot of what Judge Anna Brown likes to call cumulative evidence, but what I and other observers believe is corroborating evidence, she has sustained almost four thousand objections raised by federal prosecutors who want to keep as much exculpatory evidence out of the trial as they can.
-Every time Mr. Mumford opens his mouth another government prosecutor is back on his feet again raising another objection.
+In order to eliminate a lot of what Judge Anna Brown calls cumulative evidence, but what many observers believe to be corroborating evidence, she has consistently sustained almost four thousand objections raised by federal prosecutors since the trial began.
+They want to keep as much exculpatory evidence from the jury’s ears as they can.
+Every time Mr. Mumford opens his mouth to offer proof of the defendant’s innocence another government prosecutor gets back on his feet and raises another objection.
 Perhaps he should just keep standing.
-Much of the time is spent stating and restating the following words: “Objection… cumulative… sustained.
-The objection is sustained Mr. Mumford.
+Much of the time in court is spent in stating and restating the following words: “objection… cumulative… sustained… The objection is sustained Mr. Mumford.
 Now move on please”.
-This happens over and over again untill you just want to scream.
+This happens so many times that you just want to scream.

-The government is not trying to win their argument by presenting a clear and convincing case against the defendants, but rather by preventing their attorneys from making a clear and convincing case on their behalf.
-That is my impression at least, and I don’t think it is justice.
+The government is not trying to win this case by presenting clear and convincing evidence against the defendants.
+They are trying to win this case by preventing defense attorneys from presenting clear and convincing evidence on behalf of their clients.
+This isn’t justice.
 It isn’t even fair.

-Neither the defense attorneys nor the prosecutors want to talk to each other so the judge acts like a reluctant intermediary between the two sides.
+Neither the defense attorneys nor the prosecutors want to talk to each other so the judge reluctantly tries to act like an intermediary between both sides.
 Several times she has expressed her frustration over having to do this.
-The occupation trial of the Malheur National Wildlife Refuge is a trial is like no other… and the conspiracy that Ammon Bundy and the others are accused of committing is a conspiracy like no other.
+The Occupation Trial of the Malheur National Wildlife Refuge is a trial is like no other and the conspiracy that Ammon Bundy and the others are accused of committing is a conspiracy like no other.

-Normally you can’t have a lawsuit unless you can show damages, so where are these damages?
+Normally you can’t have a lawsuit unless you can show damages, so where are these damages I ask myself?
 Well, the FBI and the Department of Justice have compiled a list of so called damages which they created after most of the defendants had been arrested and removed from the Refuge.
-They are attributing these damages to all of the defendants collectively.
-The government alleges that the defendants trashed the place, but numerous eye witnesses who were there during the occupation have stated under oath that they always saw it neat and tidy and never saw any damages.
+They are attributing the so called damages to all of the defendants collectively.
+The government alleges that these defendants trashed the Refuge, but numerous eye witnesses who were there during the occupation have stated under oath that they always saw it neat and tidy and never saw any damages to the place.
 If there are no damages, there is no basis for a lawsuit.
 That is the usual rule, but there has been nothing usual about this trial, so we will just have to wait and see what the jury decides…

 Federal arms charges were dismissed against Shawna Cox this week.
-It also came out during the trial this week that the Fish and Wildlife district manager for Harney County actually closed the Malheur National Wildlife Refuge on or about the same time it became known that the government had obtained a first right of refusal on the Hammond Ranch.
+It also came out during the trial that the Fish and Wildlife district manager for Harney County actually closed the Malheur National Wildlife Refuge on or about the same time it became known that the government had obtained a first right of refusal on the Hammond Ranch.
 This indicates that the reason the Refuge was closed actually had nothing to do with the defendants.
-It was more about fear of repercussions over something that the government had done..
-The BLM also filed a civil lawsuit against the Hammonds to cancel their grazing rights so they could never use public land again.
+It was more about the fear of repercussions over something that the government itself had done..
+The BLM also filed a civil lawsuit against the Hammonds to cancel their grazing rights so they could never graze their cattle on public land again.

-Many witnesses testified that they never felt threatened or intimidated by any of the defendants who were at the Refuge.
-That included Pat Harlacher, a seven year resident of Burns who visited the Refuge six different times while the defendants were there, a man from Las Vegas named Brand Thornton who supported the occupation, a local rancher named Travis Williams, another local rancher named Melody Rae Molt, and Sheriff David Ward.
-The sheriff also said that he didn’t recall ever hearing about any threats made to Federal employees by the defendants.
-He said he did feel that he had been given an ultimatum though at one point by the defendant Ammon Bundy, but he failed to show any evidence of that under cross examination.
+Many witnesses testified that they never felt threatened or intimidated by any of the defendants at the Refuge.
+That included Pat Harlacher, a seven year resident of Burns who visited the Refuge six different times while the defendants were there, another man from Las Vegas named Brand Thornton who supported the occupation, a local rancher named Travis Williams, another local rancher named Melody Rae Molt, and Sheriff David Ward.
+The sheriff also said that he didn’t ever recall hearing about any threats made to Federal employees by the defendants.
+He did say though that he felt like he had been given an ultimatum at one point by Ammon Bundy, but he failed to show any evidence of that under cross examination.

-The judge ruled that no one could discuss the Constitution in her courtroom because only a lawyer is qualified to properly understand and explain it… Since she isn’t about to do it herself, it isn’t going to get done… and to be sure she isn’t going to let the defendant Ammon Bundy read it and discuss it period, After all he isn’t a lawyer…
+Judge Brown ruled that no one could discuss the Constitution in her courtroom unless they were a lawyer because only a lawyer was qualified to properly understand and explain it… Since she wasn’t about to do that, it isn’t going to get done… and to be sure she isn’t going to let any of the defendants especially Ammon Bundy read it in the courtroom, After all he isn’t a lawyer…

-Not only did Federal prosecutors object to the Constitution being read in the courtroom, but they also objected to the Bible being read, and the defendant quoting from the Book of Mormon.
-God was ruled inadmissible at some point during the day, but Judge Brown did allow someone to mention the devil in their testimony.
-She did allow that.
-It wouldn’t be incorrect to say that it was one hell of a day.. but there is one more thing that is Verboten in her courtroom… No one can ever talk about the murder… (excuse me, I mean the death) of Lavoy Finicum.
-That is absolutely forbidden… along with any discussion of how 700 million acres of land in twelve western states has come to be occupied by the Federal Government and controlled by Congress.
-This trial is so restricted as to what the defense can and cannot say that it is becoming absurd.
+Not only did Federal prosecutors object to the Constitution being read in the courtroom… they also objected to the Bible being read in the courtroom, and they objected when the defendants tried to read from the Book of Mormon.
+God was ruled to be inadmissible in court, but the judge did allow someone to mention the devil in their testimony.
+She allowed that.
+It wouldn’t be incorrect to say that it was one hell of a trial.. but there is one more thing that is Verboten Judge Anna Brown’s courtroom… No one can ever talk about the death or murder of Lavoy Finicum.
+That is absolutely and totally forbidden… along with any discussion of how 700 million acres of land in twelve western states has come to be occupied by the Federal Government and controlled by Congress.
+This trial is so restricted as to what the defense can and cannot say that it is becoming a theatre of the absurd.

-Out of nearly four thousand objections raised by the prosecutors about 99% of them have been sustained.
+Out of nearly four thousand objections raised by the prosecutors during the course of the trial about 99% of them have been sustained.